Slymeball/figura-faq/README.md

 ## I don't know how to code in Lua.
 How do I learn?

-Lua has an online manual for learning the syntax of the language, available at [lua.org/manual/5.4](https://www.lua.org/manual/5.4/).
+Lua has an online manual for learning the syntax of the language, available [here](https://www.lua.org/manual/5.4/).
 If you prefer a quicker read and something made by someone in the Figura community, Manuel_ (an admin) has created a quickstart guide available [here](https://manuel-3.github.io/lua-quickstart).

 ## I cannot connect to the backend!
 Is the backend down?